 When I say “terrible at making financial decisions” I mean those people who have debts, however, instead of paying them back, they use their credit card to buy a Sony PlayStation or a new iPhone or something similar.
 Don’t get me wrong, I’m not one of those people who save on every little thing like paper towels which probably makes their life harder but they are okay with it as long as it saves them $10 a year.
 No, I’m definitely not one of those people who want to become a millionaire for the sake of being a millionaire.
 I value comfort and safety a lot and I strive to make my life easier and my household routine less time-consuming to spare time for more important things.
 So, I’d rather make $10 more than have the need to cut down on that stuff.

-Common financial mistakes people make
+Common financial mistakes that don’t let people achieve financial freedom

 Curious how many of these you make?